-When we use "HSMP" or "HS Management Partners" or "Firm" or "we" or "us" or "our" in this document, we are referring to HS Management Partners, LLC.
-When we use "Composite" or refer to the HSMP composite performance in this document, we are referring to our HS Management Partners Concentrated Quality Growth Composite.
-This piece represents the opinion of HSMP as of the day of this letter based on reported information and our understanding of market conditions.
-The opinions stated here are subject to change without notice and are provided solely for purposes of illustration or discussion.
-The information in this document should not be construed as a recommendation to buy or sell any particular security.
-No services or securities are offered hereby.
-This document should not be used as the only basis for making investment decisions.
+When we use HSMP, HS Management Partners, or Firm, we mean HS Management Partners, LLC.
+When we use Composite, we mean our HS Management Partners Concentrated Quality Growth Composite.
+This piece represents our opinion as of 2/27/20 based on our understanding of market conditions and publicly available information.
+The information here is solely for illustration/discussion, is subject to change without notice, should not be construed as a recommendation to buy or sell any particular security, and should not be used as a base for making investment decisions.